wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### Can I use WaveMaker 10.x published prefabs in 11.x applications?

-Yes, 11.x apps can consume 10.x prefabs, but not vice versa.
+Yes, WaveMaker 11 apps can consume 10.x prefabs, but not vice versa.

 ### Should I migrate Prefab projects first or applications?